brentp/methylcode/example/example.rst

     # fix the chromosome names.
     perl -pi -e "s/^>([^\s]+).*/>\1/;tr/C/c/" $REF

+That simply downloads the chromosomal Fasta files and puts them in a single reference.
 For later analysis, we also want to download the annotations::

     wget -O reference/arabidopsis_thaliana.gff ftp://ftp.arabidopsis.org/home/tair/Genes/TAIR10_genome_release/TAIR10_gff3/TAIR10_GFF3_genes.gff

-And for simplicity, we will convert that to a BED file with only chrom, start, end, name of the genes.
+And for simplicity, we will convert that to a `BED`_ file with only the chrom, start, end, and name of the genes.
 This analysis can also be done on exons, UTRs or any feature.
 We will use an awk script to convert from GFF to BED.::